shevlfs/rustcompiler/README.md

-# My first attempt at writing a compiler in Rust
+# First attempt at writing a compiler in Rust with LLVM